 In Andalusia, a RTA (urban) or VTAR (Vivienda Rural) rental license is required if you rent out on a commercial basis for less than 2 months.
 Be aware of the First Occupation License (Licencia de Primera Ocupacion) for urban properties.
 Also, all bookings must be reported to the Guardia Civil.
 Next to that, you need to pay IRNR income tax over your rental income.
 So all together a lot of costs and work, especially if you buy as a commercial investment.
 Therefore be realistic about your occupancy rate and profit calculation.
 Also, the exact business formula is important for the type of rental license.

 Click here for the other chapters of ´LEGAL ADVICE BUYING HOUSE IN ANDALUSIA´.

 Holiday rental home Andalusia

 A lot of people buy a house in Andalusia as an investment for short-term rental to tourists.
 All together there´re quite some costs and considerations.
 Try to gain as much advice as possible (lawyer, real estate agent, internet).
 And make a realistic prediction of the rental potential.
 There´s lots of competition when it comes to rental, especially in low season.
-So be critical if the income is the main reason for your purchase.
+So be critical if the income is the main reason for your holiday home purchase in Andalusia.

 Obligations & costs holiday rentals

 - Rental license: First of all you need your rental license, otherwise nowadays you are excluded from rental sites like AirBNB, Bookings.com, Spain-Holiday, etc. Read more about the different licenses in the paragraph below.

 - Income tax: Secondly you are to pay tax over your rental income.
 Fiscal residents in Spain do so once a year through the IRPF income tax.
 Non-fiscal residents submit their IRNR income tax forms 4 times a year (instead of once without renting out) through a gestor (accountant).
 The tax rate is about 20% and there are some proportional deductions allowed over official bills.